plusjade/jekyll-bootstrap/index.md

 We have held senior management positions within organisations reporting at board level on Business performance driving improvements from the top.

-Contact us below to further discuss how our services will work with you to take your business to it's next level.
+Contact us on the number below to find out how we can help you to take your business to the next level.
                 </div>
             </div>
             <!-- /.row -->